 Online 121 tutoring is just one way through and the hours are very limited.
 There is also a huge demand for English teachers for children in state schools in China.
 These positions come with a good salary (plenty to live on and build up good savings), enough annual leave for you to explore Aisa in your time off and many come with free accommodation!
 It’s a pretty sweet deal.
 If I wasn’t midway through traveling through Latin America right now I would be on a plane to Shanghai tomorrow!

 It’s relatively cheap to fly to neighboring countries.
 For example, a return flight to Bangkok would set you back as little as £140!
 You can read about Sabrina Samra trip to Hong Kong during her time off here.

-What’s It like to live and work in China?
+What’s It like to live and teach English in China?

 Sadly I haven’t been able to experience this first hand (yet but I’m thinking 2019 may be the year!), so I caught up with Sheree from Winging the World who has recently finished her year with Teach English in China, to find out all about her experience.

 Hay Sheree!
 Thank you so much for talking to me.
 Could you tell me the best thing for you about teaching in China?

 The best thing about teaching in China for me was definitely the opportunity to try something new and experience a culture completely different from my own.
 Having never visited China or anywhere in Asia before, I had no idea what to expect.
 Despite the initial shock that came from the difference in politeness and etiquette, the Chinese proved to be some of the most friendly and accommodating people that I have ever met.
 My experience was nothing like I would have predicted but was instead far more eye-opening, humbling and transformative than I could have ever imagined.

 What was your biggest challenge of the whole experience?